SSantosLab/gw_workflow/README.md

 ## Introduction

 The goal of this project is to speed up the pipeline by about a factor of 10.
-So far, the progress done (on the parallelSE branch) is as follows:
+So far, the progress done is as follows:

 * A parallelized (CCD-by-CCD) version of SE processing (which resulted in an approximately factor 5 speedup of `SE_job_mod.sh`)
-* SE processing calls `BLISS-expCalib_Y3apass.py` for image calibration of images taken outside the DES footprint.
-Due to the implementation of CCD-by-CCD processing, the image to be calibrated covers much less area in the sky, causing us to switch to the GAIA DR-2 sky catalog and a finer catalog pixelation.
+* SE processing calls `BLISS-expCalib_Y3apass.py` for photometric calibration of images taken outside the DES footprint.
+Due to the implementation of CCD-by-CCD processing, the image to be calibrated covers only has the area of a CCD, which is far less than previously, causing us to switch to the GAIA DR-2 sky catalog and a finer catalog pixelation.
 This was implemented with a new function `getallccdfromGAIA` in the BLISS python script.
     * The GAIA catalog was originally 1.3T in size.
-We selected the relevant columns only and copied the catalog to persistent storage for easy access.
+We selected the relevant columns only and copied the catalog to persistent storage for easy access (in `/cvmfs/des.osgstorage.org/stash/ALLSKY_STARCAT/GAIA_DR2`).
 This reduced the size by a factor of 12 to 110G.
-    * The BLISS script also got a CCD flag, like `SE_job_mod.sh` did, to implement the CCD-by-CCD SE processing and put the CCD number in the output files.
+    * The BLISS script now also has a CCD flag, like `SE_job_mod.sh` did, to implement the CCD-by-CCD SE processing and put the CCD number in the output files.

 ## Demo